FENECON Home 10 assembly and operating instructions

 5 |

-Folding transformer (directly behind utility meter) already pre-installed on energy meter |
+Split-core CT (directly behind grid operator meter) already pre-installed on the energy meter |

 6 |